openfaas/faas/CONTRIBUTING.md

 Signed-off-by: Alex Ellis <alex@openfaas.com>
 ```

+If you would like to ammend your commit follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 **Unit testing with Golang**

 Please follow style guide on [this blog post](https://blog.alexellis.io/golang-writing-unit-tests/) from [The Go Programming Language](https://www.amazon.co.uk/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)